umbraco/UmbracoDocs/Implementation/Default-Routing/Execute-Request/index.md

     @Model.Content.Name

 All Umbraco view page types inherit from `UmbracoViewPage<TModel>`.
-A neat trick is that if you want your view Model to simply be `IPublishedContent` you can chanage your view type to `UmbracoViewPage<IPublishedContent>` and the view will still render without issue even though the controller is passing it a model of type RenderModel.
+A neat trick is that if you want your view Model to simply be `IPublishedContent` you can change your view type to `UmbracoViewPage<IPublishedContent>` and the view will still render without issue even though the controller is passing it a model of type RenderModel.

 ##[IPublishedContent](../../../Reference/Querying/IPublishedContent/index.md)